 When a bifocal or trifocal wearer's line of sight moves across these lines, images suddenly move, or "jump."
 The discomfort caused by this "image jump" can range from being mildly annoying to creating nausea.

-In addition, because of the limited number of lens powers in bifocals and trifocals, your depth of focus with these lenses is limited.
+Also, because of the limited number of lens powers in bifocals and trifocals, your depth of focus with these lenses is limited.
 To be seen clearly, objects must be within a specific range of distances.
 Objects that are outside the distances covered by the bifocal or trifocal lens powers will be blurred.

 It's important to note, however, that the first time you wear progressive lenses, you may notice a soft blur in your peripheral vision through the lower half of the lenses, to the right and left of the intermediate and near zones.

 In early progressive lens designs, the lateral field of view for computer use and reading was somewhat limited.
 This required wearers to make frequent small head movements and "point their nose" directly at an object to see it clearly.

 In today's progressive lenses, the size of the zones for computer use and reading has been increased.
 And for computer users, special occupational designs greatly expand the intermediate zone for enhanced comfort at the computer.

-More comfort for active wear.
-With early progressive lens designs, first-time wearers frequently noticed soft blur and other peripheral aberrations that could give the sensation of movement or "swim" during quick head movements.
+With early progressive lens designs, first-time wearers frequently noticed soft blur and other peripheral aberrations that could give the sensation of movement or "swim" during quick head turns.

 Today's progressive lenses have better optics and fewer peripheral aberrations, making them very comfortable for active wear.
 Some of the newest high-definition lens designs found in modern progressive lenses are created with the same wavefront-guided technology used in LASIK surgery for crystal-clear optical performance over a wide field of view.

-Compatibility with smaller frames.
 In early progressive lens designs, the power changes within lenses required them to be relatively large.
 This limited frame selection to larger styles.

 Today, many progressive lenses have compact designs specially made for smaller eyeglass frames.
 With these new designs, wearers with small faces or anyone who wants a smaller, fashionable frame can enjoy all the benefits of progressive lenses.

-Better lens materials.
 Today's progressive lenses are available in all the latest lens materials, making them thinner, lighter and more comfortable than ever before.

 For the best vision, comfort and appearance, purchase anti-reflective (AR) coating for your progressive lenses.

-AR coating virtually eliminates distracting lens reflections that can cause glare when driving at night.
+AR coating virtually eliminates distracting lens reflections that cause glare when driving at night.
 It also makes your lenses nearly invisible, for better eye contact with others and a more attractive appearance.